Amaroo Park: A Lap of Amaroo Park

 Amaroo Park started on the short pit straight, and from there the track had a kink to the right up towards Bitupave Hill.
 The track then turned left and dropped down into the right hand Dunlop Loop and onto the back straight which again kinked to the right and led into the tight left hander at Honda Corner.
 Prior to 1983, Honda Corner had no runoff on the inside of the track and was earth banking surrounded by a concrete wall.
 After the turn at Honda, there was another short right hand kink leading up to the tight right hand Stop Corner (sometimes called the Lake Corner).
 From there it was a short straight up to Wunderlich Corner, with the pit entry on the outside of the turn.
 Known as Wunderlich for sponsorship reasons, the turn was known during the 1970s as Ron Hodgson Corner due to sponsorship from Sydney's then largest Holden dealer, was the final turn on the circuit and led back onto the pit straight.

 At the fastest part of the circuit, the run up to Bitupave Hill, the faster cars (Sports Sedans, Sports Cars and F5000) were able to reach just over 220 km/h.
 Dunlop Loop, Honda and the Stop Corner were generally regarded as the best passing spots on the track.

+During the late 1980s in order to slow down the motorbikes through the final turn which with zero runoff was seen as too dangerous, a small chicane was built into the inside of the corner.

 At its closing the outright lap record for the 1.94 km circuit was 0:44.36, set by John Bowe in 1987 driving a 5.8L Chevrolet powered Veskanda C1 sports car.